hackcheckio/Hackcheck-Private-API/README.md

 - Domain Name   `domain`

 Keep in mind that some plans cannot use all queries.
 There are also security measures in place to prevent these queries from being being abused.

 ### Response Handling
-Our API consists of two response bodies
+Our API consists of two response bodies.
 #### Valid Response
 ```
 {